potassiumdichromate/0g-kultbackend/architecture/09-security-model.md

 # Security Model

-Scope: this doc covers the *managed save pipeline* (`save-service` + `verification-service`, Round 2).
-The zero-touch path's security (Phase 1/2) already lives in `zerodash-0g-backend`/`warzone-backend-0g` and is unchanged — see those repos' own SIWE/JWT/anti-rollback logic, which `identity-service` and `api-gateway` deliberately mirror rather than replace.
+**Read [00-platform-vision.md](./00-platform-vision.md) first.** Scope: this doc covers the *managed save pipeline* (`save-service` + `verification-service`) — the platform-owned pipeline that's the committed target for every game, including ZeroDash/Warzone once they migrate (see `08-migration-roadmap.md`).
+The zero-touch path's security (Phase 1/2, where those two games are today) still lives in `zerodash-0g-backend`/`warzone-backend-0g` and is unchanged — see those repos' own SIWE/JWT/anti-rollback logic, which `identity-service` and `api-gateway` deliberately mirror rather than replace.

 ## The problem this round explicitly targets